- Maintenance of the HVAC System Doesn’t Have to be Difficult

 - Maintain the evaporator and condenser coils a minimum of annually; they will not operate at a sufficient level when covered in dust

-Condensate drain lines accumulate water from the heating and cooling system and direct it away from the unit before draining.
+Condensate drain lines accumulate water from the central heating and cooling system and direct it away from the unit before draining.
 The drain lines are located on the side of the fan system inside the unit.
 Often, there are two drainpipe lines– a primary drain line that’s built into the compressor unit housing, and a secondary drain line that can drain the system if the first line becomes blocked.

 Homeowners can inspect the drainpipe line without any special tools or devices simply by using what is already available to you; your hands and eyes!
 Using your hands and eyes, check the condensate drain line by: